-Join in this prayer cycle throughout 2022 as we pray
+Join in this prayer cycle throughout 2022 and 2023 as we pray

 for and with each church that makes up the Hawai‘i Conference UCC.